-The Putnam Promise program is a partnership between Ivy Tech Community College Greencastle, the Putnam County Community Foundation and generous community members to help 2020 high school graduates get an affordable start on a degree.
+The Putnam Promise program is a partnership between Ivy Tech Community College Greencastle, the Putnam County Community Foundation and generous community members to help 2020 and 2021 high school graduates get an affordable start on a degree.

 The program also hopes to help families in the community impacted by the COVID-19 pandemic.

 The Putnam Community Foundation has provided scholarship funds for students interested in applying to this program.
 Funds are limited, on a first-come, first-serve basis.
 One of the requirements of this program is to file the FAFSA.
 If your financial aid situation has changed since your taxes were done, you may still be eligible for aid.

 All Putnam County senior graduates that meet the requirements below are encouraged to apply to this program.
 The Putnam Promise is modeled after the College's "Associate Accelerated Program," where coursework is spread over five eight-week terms and classes held Monday through Friday from 9 a.m. - 5 p.m.
 Benefits of this class format include: